microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 This DMV records of snapshot of resource usage for the database every 15 seconds (kept for 1 hour).
 You should see the column **avg_cpu_percent** close to 100% for several of the snapshots. (at least in the high 90% range).
 This is a symptom of a workload pushing the limits of CPU resources for the database.
 You can read more details about this DMV at https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-resource-stats-azure-sql-database?view=azuresqldb-current.
 This DMV also works with Azure SQL Database Managed Instance.

 For a SQL Server on-premises environment you would typically use a tool specific to the Operating System like Windows Performance Monitor to track overall resource usage such a CPU.
-If you ran this example on a on-premises SQL Server or SQL Server in a Virtual Machine with 2 CPUs you would see near 100% CPU utilization on the server.
+If you ran this example on a on-premises SQL Server or SQL Server in a Virtual Machine with 2 CPUs, you would see near 100% CPU utilization on the server.

 >**NOTE**: Another DMV called, **sys.resource_stats**, can be run in the context of the master database of the Azure Database Server to see resource usage for all Azure SQL Database databases associated with the server.
 This view is less granular and shows resource usage every 5 minutes (kept for 14 days).